mandyreal/mandyreal.github.io/README.md

 # The following projects were developed to fulfill the requirements for [Udacity's Frontend Developer Nanodegree Program]

-## Project 1 - this site, porfolio site based on a given design mockup
+## Project 1 - Portfolio Site

+Using Bootstrap, create a responsive porfolio website based on a given design mockup using

 ## Project 2 - Interactive Resume